-The basis of this technology is biomimicry or biomimetrics.
+The basis of this technology is biomimicry or biomimetics.
 The chemosynthetic livers, or test tube livers, can imitate some of the processes a liver performs.
 Monitoring these processes is an important part of drug testing.
 More details about what this entails are provided in the next section.

 Metabolic Profiling and Pharmaceutical Research Training

-In your pharmaceutical research training you will need to have an understanding of metabolic profiling.
+In your pharmaceutical research training, you will need to have an understanding of metabolic profiling.
 This is one way in which a chemical or new product is tested to find out if it is toxic or will have adverse effects.
 Typically this test is done by administering the formulation to an animal and then monitoring the molecular by-products, or metabolites, as the liver breaks down the drug.

 Profiling metabolites helps pharmaceutical formulation scientists understand many pharmacological processes.
 Metabolite profiles help identify drug-drug interactions, side effects, toxicity, or if a metabolite counteracts the intended purpose of the new drug.
 Another possibility is to find that a by-product could be further developed and tested.
-For example, marketed drugs like cetirizine and fexofenadine are active metabolites that were found to be more favourable than their parent compounds.
+For example, marketed drugs like cetirizine and fexofenadine are active metabolites that were found to be more favorable than their parent compounds.

 Chemosynthetic livers allow scientists to do metabolic profiling more quickly than animal testing.
 They have also provided more comprehensive metabolic profiles.
 The test tube livers are faster because the catalysts speed up processes that would occur more slowly in an animal.
-Empiriko has also claimed that the correlations established in animal testing are lacking when compared to the chemosynthetic liver testing.
+Empiriko has also claimed that the correlations established in animal testing are lacking when compared to chemosynthetic liver testing.

 Tests and More Tests

-Part of the foundation of pharmaceutical training is experimental design, which will help you build a thorough knowledge of important tests that new formulations must go through.
+Part of the foundation of pharmaceutical training is in experimental design, which will help you build a thorough knowledge of important tests that new formulations must go through.
 Tests are an integral part of drug development research because they demonstrate the validity and efficacy of new formulations.
 Of course, the tests themselves also need to be tested.

 To that point, the company developing chemosynthetic livers has already done metabolism profiling studies for 50 marketed drugs and new formulations.
 As noted above, these tests have shown that their technology could detect the same metabolites as observed in animal and human tests while also providing more thorough metabolite data.
 While these livers are still in development, they have already made a significant contribution to research related to drug testing.

-Expand your career options with pharmaceutical school.
+Expand your career options with the pharmaceutical school.

 Contact the Toronto Institute of Pharmaceutical Technology to learn how!